TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 <div class="col-md-4 mt-3 col-lg-6 float-end">
 <figure class="figure">
 <a href="/img/skills/vertical/Athletics.png"><img src="/img/skills/vertical/Athletics.png" class="img-fluid img-thumbnail figure-img float-end"></a>
-<figcaption class="figure-caption">Your body is the church where Nature asks to be reverenced. -- Marquis de Sade</figcaption>
+<figcaption class="figure-caption">The road to athletic greatness is not marked by perfection but by the ability to constantly overcome adversity and failure. -- Nike</figcaption>
 </figure>
 </div>